krishnachandran-u/autorecord/readme.md

     │   └── result.txt
 ```
  - Replace `subject-name` with the required subject name.
 For example, `Operating Systems Lab`.
  - Replace `2` with the required cycle name.
-For example, `1-Cycle 1`.
+For example, `2 Sorting Algorithms`.
  - For multiple output images, create a folder `output` and add all images `1.png`, `2.png`, `3.png`... in the order in which they should be placed in the record.
  - Open `date.txt` and write the required date in it.
 For example, `1-1-2023`.
 It will be neglected if empty.

 ### Experiment Report

 ```
-1-experiment_name
+1-experiment-name
 ├── date.txt
 ├── aim.txt
 ├── algorithm.txt